Microsoft/azure-docs.pt-pt/articles/security-center/security-center-get-started.md

 ## <a name="open-security-center-for-the-first-time"></a>Centro de Segurança Aberto pela primeira vez

-1. Inicie sessão no [portal do Azure](https://azure.microsoft.com/features/azure-portal/).
+1. Inicie sessão no [Portal do Azure](https://azure.microsoft.com/features/azure-portal/).

 1. A partir do menu do portal, selecione **Security Center**.